apache/incubator-graphar/CONTRIBUTING.rst

     git tag v0.1.0
     git push upstream v0.1.0

 * The release will be automatically built and published to GitHub by GitHub Actions.
-Yu can edit the release notes on `GitHub <https://github.com/alibaba/GraphAr/releases>`_ to add more details.
+You can edit the release notes on `GitHub <https://github.com/alibaba/GraphAr/releases>`_ to add more details.

 .. the reviewing part document is referred and derived from
 .. https://github.com/nodejs/node/blob/main/doc/contributing/pull-requests.md#the-process-of-making-changes